Platform: Nina Katchadourian

 Live Oak Grove adjacent to the Brochstein Pavilion

-The second in Rice Public Art's Platform series of temporary public art exhibitions brings celebrated artist Nina Katchadourian’s outdoor sound work, Please, Please, Pleased to Meet’cha (2006) to Rice.
-Installed among the branches of five trees in the Live Oak grove between Herring Hall and Brochstein Pavilion, Katchadourian’s sound installation features the voices of United Nations interpreters performing the calls of various birds.
-In tandem with the Moody’s spring focus on ecology and the environment, this whimsical piece invokes curiosity and questions the limits of language, translation, and species recognition.
+The second in the Moody's Platform series of temporary public art featured celebrated artist Nina Katchadourian’s outdoor sound work, Please, Please, Pleased to Meet’cha (2006) to Rice.
+Installed among the branches of five trees in the Live Oak grove between Herring Hall and Brochstein Pavilion, Katchadourian’s sound installation featured the voices of United Nations interpreters performing the calls of various birds.
+In tandem with the Moody’s spring focus on ecology and the environment, this whimsical piece invoked curiosity and questioned the limits of language, translation, and species recognition.

 From the artist regarding the work’s original installation at Wave Hill in New York: